 - Record your screen with audio

-- Import the recording to VidNotes
+- Import to VidNotes

 - VidNotes transcribes and generates study materials